HuXinying0420/OR_project_XJTU_2021/README.md

 - Thanks to the Operations Research course team of Xi'an Jiaotong University for their support and guidance.
 - Thanks to all the group members who participated in the project.

+## Disclaimer

+This repository is intended for personal academic use and reference.
+It is recommended to understand and work through the materials independently before referring to the provided solutions.

+Feel free to explore the content and reach out if you have any questions!

 <!--
 * **授课教师：** 徐占伯，西安交通大学（zhanbo.xu@xjtu.edu.cn）